MPD - Mixed Protein Diets are My Preferred Diets

 No single MVP in our MPDs

 Mixed Protein Diets are the best way to replicate your dog’s ancestral diet, the diet they would consume in the wild.
 When feeding your dog try to think about how your dog would choose to eat if it was their choice.
 They may have a favourite, but most dogs wouldn’t exclusively eat one animal.
 Different protein sources and different cuts of meat will provide variety and contribute to “completeness” over time.
-You can achieve this by feeding mixed-protein meals such as the Big Dog Core Range of diets.
+You can achieve this by feeding mixed-protein meals such as the Big Dog Mixed Protein Diets.

 References and links

 "Itchy Dogs — Is Food the Problem?"
 Texas A&M University, August 16, 2012.

 Dodd, Jean.
 "Food Transitioning Versus Food Rotating: What is the Difference? " Dr. Jean Dodd's Pet Health Research Blog, June 25, 2013.

 van Zelst, M., Hesta, M., Gray, K. et al. Biomarkers of selenium status in dogs.
 BMC Vet Res 12, 15 (2016). https://doi.org/10.1186/s12917-016-0639-2